Data Protection Notice

 7. Right to object:

 The Data Subject shall have the right to object, on grounds relating to their particular situation, at any time to processing of personal data concerning them for the performance of a task carried out in the public interest or in the exercise of official authority vested in the Company, or for the purposes of the legitimate interests pursued by the Company or by a third party, including profiling based on the provisions referenced above.
-In the event of such objection, the Company shall no longer process the personal data unless the Company demonstrates compelling legitimate grounds for the processing that override the interests, rights and freedoms of the Data Subject, or which are related to the establishment, exercising or defence of legal claims.
+In the event of such objection, the Company shall no longer process the personal data unless the Company demonstrates compelling legitimate grounds for the processing that override the interests, rights and freedoms of the Data Subject, or which are related to the establishment, exercising or defense of legal claims.
 Where personal data are processed for direct marketing purposes, the Data Subject shall have the right to object at any time to processing of personal data concerning them for such marketing, which includes profiling to the extent that it is related to such direct marketing.

 8. Automated decision-making, profiling: